Ameriabank

+History

-It was established in 1910 as a branch of Caucasian Trade Bank, which during the Soviet era was transformed to the Armenian branch of the USSR Vneshtorgbank.
+Ameriabank was established in 1910 as a branch of Caucasian Trade Bank, which during the Soviet era was transformed into the Armenian branch of the Foreign Trade Bank of the USSR.
 It became a standalone bank again in 1992 after it obtained a banking license from the Central Bank of Armenia.
 By 2014, it had won the Euromoney award for best bank in Armenia three times.

 In 2014, the bank introduced AmeriaToken, a one-time password generator.

+In December 2015, the European Bank for Reconstruction and Development (EBRD) acquired a stake in Ameriabank's statutory capital.
+The bank's statutory capital increased by AMD 6,639,680,000.

+In February 2018, the Asian Development Bank (ADB) acquired a stake in the bank's statutory capital.
+The bank's statutory capital increased by AMD 5,213,120,000.

+In February 2024, management of Ameriabank signed an agreement about its acquisition by the Bank of Georgia.
+That has to be agreed to by the respective shareholder meetings and financial oversight authorities.

+Currently, the statutory fund of the bank is AMD 54,414,765,000 Armenian drams which consists of 117,021 ordinary nominal shares with par value of AMD 465,000 each.